 A Quick Drink for a Big Dog

-It’s much easier to be a person than a dog.
 When you’re thirsty, you can fill a glass with water from the faucet.
-But a dog has to wait for someone to fill his bowl.
-Well, this Great Dane doesn’t want to wait.
-He figured out how to step on the water fountain pedal to make water come out.
-So now he just drinks from there!
-Great Danes are one of the biggest dog breeds.
-They can stand almost 3 feet tall at the shoulder, and can weigh up to 200 pounds.
-These huge dogs look a little scary, but Great Danes are very sweet and gentle with kids.
-And this one is polite: as we see in the video, he’s nice enough not to lick the faucet while drinking!
+But a dog has to wait for someone to notice that he’s thirsty.
+Well, not this Great Dane — he figured out how to step on the water fountain pedal, so now he just drinks from there!
+Great Danes can stand almost 3 feet tall at the shoulder, and can weigh up to 200 pounds.
+That’s a little scary, but Great Danes are very sweet and gentle with kids.
+Plus as we see in the video, this one is polite enough not to lick the faucet while drinking!

 Wee ones: If the Great Dane slurps up 7 sips of water, what numbers do you say to count them?